baris-saltik/powerscale-csi-csm-setup/steps.md

 ### 4. Configure passwordless SSH from master nodes to worker nodes.

-### 5. Verify the init system (initd or SystemV. for all the nodes.
+### 5. Verify the init system (initd or SystemV). for all the nodes.
 Accordingly the kubelet configuration is going to be modified soon.
 If it systemd then cgroup driver should be systemd.
 There are two possibilities; cgroupfs and systemd.

 > cat /proc/1/comm
 > systemd